 Another type of security risk is through dangerous websites, which can attack in multiple ways, namely, download malicious software, steal user data, activate the camera, access browser data, send spam emails or use the device to attack other user devices.
-What’s worse is that all these activities are invisible and the user cannot see it while it happens.
+What’s worse is that all these activities are invisible, and the user cannot see them while it happens.

 How to secure QR Codes

 The precaution that every internet user must exercise extends to the usage of QR codes as well.